German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 If you’re looking for a dog that won’t shed blankets of fur then the Gerberian Shepsky is not for you.

-These hybrid pups aren’t really low maintenance, they will shed a lot and can be prone to that nasty wet dog odor.
-To keep his coat nice and shiny and to reduce shedding load you’re going to have to brush him daily.
+These hybrid pups aren’t really low maintenance.
+They shed a lot and are prone to that nasty wet dog odor.
+To keep their coat nice and shiny and to reduce shedding load you need to brush them daily.

-Dental disease is quite a common issue seen in our dogs, we often forget that just like humans, dogs too need to have their teeth cleaned on a regular basis.
-So, it’s often recommended brushing your pups teeth at least a few times a week.
+Dental disease is quite a common issue in dogs. we often forget that just like humans, dogs too need to have their teeth cleaned on a regular basis.
+So, keep an eye on your dog’s teeth and brush when necessary!

 German Shepherd Husky Mix Sizes: From Puppies to Wolf Dog